How I Build Presentations, day 6: Dry runs

-Clipboard02 So today the visible changes to the slides are minor, the work really revolves around finishing up the demo script and minor cleanup.
-Today is maybe the most important day of work for a presentation as it is the day I do my first set of dry runs!
-Dry runs are vital because if you want to be successful you need to practise, practise and practise more.
+So today the visible changes to the slides are minor—the work really revolves around finishing up the demo script and minor cleanup.
+Today is maybe the most important day of work for a presentation, as it’s the day I do my first set of dry runs!
+Dry runs are vital because if you want to be successful, you need to practise, practise, and practise more.

-All this practise is part of preventing the dreaded demo crash!
-Interestingly the stats on session scores show that demo crashes are one of the biggest causes of low speaker scores so you want to make sure you do what ever you can to prepare for them.
-On the right is a tweet that Anu said about no matter how hard you plan to avoid crashes they can catch you.
-Now it may look unprofessional to have a crash, but in Anu’s case she shows more professionalism because she had a backup in case her demo crashed: the live bits and so she could continue with her demo.
+All this practice is part of preventing the dreaded demo crash!
+Interestingly, the stats on session scores show that demo crashes are one of the biggest causes of low speaker scores, so you want to make sure you do whatever you can to prepare for them.
+On the right is a tweet that Anu shared about how, no matter how hard you plan to avoid crashes, they can still catch you.
+Now it may look unprofessional to have a crash, but in Anu’s case, she shows more professionalism because she had a backup—the live bits—so she could continue with her demo.

-So what do I do for my preparations to make sure my presentations look good and do not crash?
+So what do I do for my preparations to make sure my presentations look good and don’t crash?

 Demo bits